Back to News

 May 2, 2025

-Update: This change, originally scheduled to take effect on June 2, 2025, has been postponed.
-Effective February 2, 2026, corporations and LLCs that do business in Delaware under a trade name must re-register their current trade names as part of the state’s transition to a new centralized online trade name registration system.
+Update: This change, originally scheduled to take effect on June 2, 2025, has been postponed to February 2, 2026.
+The Delaware Division of Revenue has also issued additional guidance clarifying that businesses with existing Delaware trade name registrations will not be required to reapply or re-register their trade names when the new system takes effect on February 2, 2026.
 Read more in our latest alert here.

 Effective June 2, 2025, corporations and LLCs that do business in Delaware under a trade name must re-register their current trade names to integrate with Delaware’s new centralized system for registering trade names entirely online.
 The changes to the trade name registration process impact both new and existing businesses operating under trade names in Delaware.